-The rates generated by the residential component of the proposed SIMS Mixed Used Development would be in the region of R 7 million (2015 rand values) per annum.
+The rates generated by the residential component of the proposed SIMS Mixed Used Development would be in the region of R 3 million (2015 rand values) per annum.
 In addition the proposed development will also generate revenue for the GLM from the consumption of water and electricity.
-However, it should be noted that the lower income households may find it difficult to pay municipal rates and the costs associated with electricity and water.
-This may become an issue.